 Hey guys!
-So I have a bit of a different Top Ten Tuesday post for you all.
+So I have a Top Ten Tuesday post for you all.
 But a bit of storytime before that.
 So, I have really bad memory and anything in my childhood is completely lost to me, unless it was traumatic in a sense (and even then some stuff is just gone).
 And one of those things is books with my family while growing up

 So instead I pick them up as an adult but because I’m not the intended target, I sometimes feel like I’m either being judged or like the point is flying right over my head.
 And well, here are some I picked up recently and quick reviews on them

 1. Snappsy The Alligator And His Best Friend Forever!
 Probably

 So this one was actually sent to my by the publisher but it’s one I would have picked up regardless because the art is so clean.
 It was a really short read but it was very enjoyable.
 While reading this I couldn’t help but think, we all have a Bert in our lives.
 Kind of that annoying friend you sometimes wish you didn’t have but that you’d actually miss if they really went away.
 This book spoke to me that we should treasure our friends and that even opposites can be the best of friends (and can learn from each other)